Group policy settings for Desktop Analytics

 Group policy settings only modify registry settings in the following key:

 When you use group policy settings to enable complex scenarios, pay special attention to policy settings that can cause configuration conflicts.
 Configuration Manager only configures Windows settings if the value doesn't already exist.
-Mobile device management (MDM) policies and group policy settings take precedence over Configuration Manager settings, so certain group policy configurations could cause issues with Desktop Analytics.
+Mobile device management (MDM) policies and group policy settings take precedence over Configuration Manager settings, so certain policy configurations could cause issues with Desktop Analytics.
 Status for devices targeted with MDM and group policy settings may not be accurately reflected in the Connection health dashboard.

 The group policy settings in the following table have the greatest potential to cause conflict with the Windows settings that Configuration Manager sets on devices it enrolls to Desktop Analytics: